 By means of the IST one can find NLS soliton solutions and track their evolution in time until their collision and beyond analytically.
-The collision of the NLS solitons is perfectly elastic, that is no loss of the energy occurs.
+The collision of the NLS solitons is perfectly elastic; that is, no loss of the energy occurs.
 The equations which are not integrable by the IST may have exact stationary solitary solutions interacting inelastically.
-For example the Dysthe
+For example, the Dysthe equation is known to admit solitary solutions whose existence has been demonstrated by other approaches unrelated to the IST (see Akylas, 1989; Zakharov and Dyachenko, 2010).

-Both the NLS and the Dysthe equations are formulated to describe the evolution of the envelope function.
-They require that the steepness of the wave train is small and it is modulated weakly, i.e., there are sufficiently many carrier wave lengths in the

-- 5 characteristic scale of the modulation.
-In terms of the Fourier transform of the surface elevation this is equivalent to having a sufficiently narrow band concentrated in the vicinity the carrier wave number.
-The DZ equation is formulated for the wave train itself and is free from the assumptions of the weak nonlinearity and narrow bandness (Dyachenko and Zakharov (2011, 2012)).
-More precisely the DZ equation describes the evolution of the surface displacement and the surface velocity potential in terms of special canonical variables discussed below.
-The solitary type solutions to the DZ equation are commonly referred - 10 to as the breather solutions, or simply breathers.
-The DZ breathers are found numerically and their interaction has been the subject of the works Fedele and Dutykh (2012a, b); Dyachenko et al. (2013).
+Both the NLS and Dysthe equations are formulated to describe the evolution of the envelope function.
+They require that the steepness of the wave train is small and that it is modulated weakly, i.e., that there are sufficiently many carrier wavelengths in the characteristic scale of the modulation.
+In terms of the Fourier transform of the surface elevation this is equivalent to having a sufficiently narrow band concentrated in the vicinity of the carrier wave number.
+The DZ equation is formulated for the wave train itself and is free from the assumptions of the weak nonlinearity and narrow bandness (Dyachenko and Zakharov, 2011, 2012).
+More precisely, the DZ equation describes the evolution of the surface displacement and the surface velocity potential in terms of special canonical variables discussed below.
+The solitary-type solutions to the DZ equation are commonly referred to as the breather solutions, or simply breathers.
+The DZ breathers are found numerically and their interaction has been the subject of works by Fedele and Dutykh (2012a, b) and Dyachenko et al. (2013).
 The following work by Fedele (2014) investigated the properties of the DZ equation for various values of wave steepness.
-In particular it was shown that the dynamics of the DZ equation becomes of a modified Korteweg-de Vries (mKdV) equation type when the value of steepness is large enough providing a possible mechanism of wave breaking. - 15 In the work Zakharov et al. (2006) solitons of the NLS equation were found to be a fair model for propagating solitary wave groups in the Euler equation at small steepness.
-The strongly nonlinear breather solutions of the Euler equation were found numerically in Dyachenko and Zakharov (2008), and subsequent works Slunyaev (2009); Slunyaev et al. (2013, 2017) study propagation and interaction of these breathers numerically and in water tank experiments. - The study of soliton (or breather) interactions in the reduced deep water models is an important step in understanding of the surface waves dynamics and the fundamental properties of the Euler equation.
-In this work we focus on the DZ equation in the form suggested by Dyachenko et al. (2017a) which describes the wave train envelope without any assumptions on its spectral width.
-Hereafter we refer this equation to as the Dyachenko-Zakharov envelope equation, or the DZ equation.
-The envelope form of the DZ equation allows a direct comparison with the more restricted but the more established integrable NLS equation.
-In this work we always use the term "solitons" to describe the envelope solutions of the NLS equation, the Dysthe equation and the DZe equation; we also refer to the solitary solutions of the DZ equation and the Euler equation as "breathers" when we - imply wave train itself rather than its envelope.
+In particular it was shown that the dynamics of the DZ equation becomes a modified Korteweg-de Vries (mKdV) equation type when the value of steepness is large enough, providing a possible mechanism of wave breaking.

+In the work Zakharov et al. (2006) solitons of the NLS equation were found to be a fair model for propagating solitary wave groups in the Euler equation at small steepness.
+The strongly nonlinear breather solutions of the Euler equation were found numerically in Dyachenko and Zakharov (2008), and subsequent works (Slunyaev, 2009; Slunyaev et al., 2013, 2017) study propagation and interaction of these breathers numerically and in water tank experiments.

+The study of soliton (or breather) interactions in the reduced deep water models is an important step in the understanding of the surface waves' dynamics and the fundamental properties of the Euler equation.
+In this work we focus on the DZ equation in the form suggested by Dyachenko et al. (2017a) which describes the wave train envelope without any assumptions about its spectral width.
+Hereafter we refer to this equation as the Dyachenko-Zakharov envelope equation, or the DZe equation.
+The envelope form of the DZ equation allows a direct comparison with the more restricted but more established integrable NLS equation.
+In this work we always use the term "solitons" to describe the envelope solutions of the NLS equation, the Dysthe equation and the DZe equation; we also refer to the solitary solutions of the DZ equation and the Euler equation as "breathers" when we imply the wave train itself rather than its envelope.